espocrm/documentation/docs/administration/roles-management.md

 In order to restrict access for some users, you need to use Roles.
 An administrator can manage roles in at Administration > Roles.
 Each role defines access to certain areas (scopes) which is applied to users who own that role.

-One user can have multiple roles.
-Those roles can be selected for a specific user (*Roles* field of User record) and/or be inherited from Teams that the user belongs to.
+One User can have multiple Roles.
+Those Roles can be selected for a specific User (*Roles* field of User record) and/or be inherited from Teams that the user belongs to.

-If a user has multiple roles, then those roles will be merged in a way that a more permissive rule will have a higher priority over a less permissive.
+If a User has multiple Roles, then those Roles will be merged in a way that a more permissive rule will have a higher priority over a less permissive.
 This allows to flexibly manage access level control.

-It's possible to see what permissions are applied to a certain user by clicking *Access* button on the user's detail view.
+It's possible to see what permissions are applied to a certain User by clicking *Access* button on the user's detail view.

 ![1](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/roles-management/scope-level.png)